mebeim/aoc/2022/README.md

 Well, the code is the same as part 1, so let's just move it into a function.
-We also know for a fact that our "start-of-message" cannot appear before the "start-of-packet" (we do not have 4 consecutive different characters before the start-of-packet, let alone 14), so let's also give our functionm the ability to skip the start of the data for performance.
+We also know for a fact that our "start-of-message" cannot appear before the "start-of-packet" (we do not have 4 consecutive different characters before the start-of-packet, let alone 14), so let's also give our function the ability to skip the start of the data for performance.

 ```python